ldvhuy09/some_notes/Error-handling-restapi-spring.md

 # Solution 2 - The HandlerExceptionResolver
 This solution will resolve any exception thrown by the app and allow us to implement a **uniform exception handling mechanism** in REST API

+## ExceptionHandlerExceptionResolver
+This is enabled by default in t
 ## Open a file

 You can open a file from **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Open from**.
 Once opened in the workspace, any modification in the file will be automatically synced.